XBraid/xbraid/docs/Examples.md

-8. **BufSize**, **BufPack**, **BufUnpack**: These three routines tell XBraid how to communicate vectors between processors.  *BufPack* packs a vector into a ``void *`` buffer for MPI and then *BufUnPack* unpacks it from ``void *`` to vector.
+8. **BufSize**, **BufPack**, **BufUnpack**: These three routines tell XBraid how to communicate vectors between processors.  *BufPack* packs a vector into a ``void *`` buffer for MPI and then *BufUnPack* unpacks the ``void *`` buffer into a vector.
 Here doing that for a scalar is trivial.  *BufSize* computes the upper bound for the size of an arbitrary vector.
    \latexonly \\ \endlatexonly

-   Note how *BufPack* also returns a size pointer.
-This size pointer should be the exact number of bytes packed, while *BufSize* should provide only an upper-bound on a possible buffer size.
-This flexibility allows for variable spatial grid sizes to result in smaller messages sent when appropriate. **To avoid MPI issues, it is very important that BufSize be pessimistic, provide an upper bound, and return the same value across processors.**
+   Note how *BufPack* also sets the size in *bstatus*.
+This value is optional, but if set it should be the exact number of bytes packed, while *BufSize* should provide only an upper-bound on a possible buffer size.
+This flexibility allows for the buffer to be allocated the fewest possible times, but smaller messages to be sent when needed.
+For instance, this occurs when using variable spatial grid sizes.  **To avoid MPI issues, it is very important that BufSize be pessimistic, provide an upper bound, and return the same value across processors.**
    \latexonly \\ \endlatexonly

    In general, the buffer should be self-contained.
 The receiving processor